Hwarang: Gukseon

-In the Silla period, a Gukseon (國仙) was a title given to a member of the Hwarang (Flower Youth Corps) specially appointed by the king.
+In the Silla period, a Gukseon (國仙) was a title given to a member of the Hwarang specially appointed by the king.
 Some scholars view “Hwarang” and “Gukseon” as synonymous, while others interpret Gukseon as the supreme leader among several Hwarang who each led their own groups of followers (Nangdo).
 Although the Samguk Sagi mentions only “Hwarang,” the Samguk Yusa uses the term “Hwarang Gukseon” and records their deeds.
 The institution was influenced by native Korean seon (spiritual or immortal) traditions, Buddhism (especially Maitreya belief), and Taoism.
 According to historical texts, King Jinheung first selected virtuous young men from noble families, adorned them, and named them Hwarang, with Seolwon-rang being the first appointed Gukseon.
 The Hwarang trained in ethics, music, and nature excursions, producing many loyal ministers and valiant generals such as Kim Yushin.
 Later kings, including King Gyeongmun, also served as Gukseon in their youth.
 Overall, the concept of Gukseon—blending indigenous Korean spirituality with Taoist elements—played an important role in shaping Silla’s political, moral, and religious culture and remains a key subject in the study of ancient Korean history and religion.

 Nangdo

 Nangdo (郎徒) also known as Hyangdo are likely referred to the followers of the Hwarang originating from the aristocracy and commoners.
-Although the exact origin of the term is uncertain, it is undoubtedly related to the Hwarang.
-In the Samguk Sagi, Kim Yushin is described as a Hwarang who also bore the title Mireuk Hyangdo (彌勒香徒, “Disciple of Maitreya”).
-He also used the epithet Yonghwa Hyangdo (龍華香徒, “Disciple of the Dragon Flower”).
+In the Samguk Sagi, Yonghwa Hyangdo was the name of the group of nangdo led by Kim Yusin (金庾信), who was a Hwarang during the reign of King Jinpyeong.
+This designation suggests that the Hwarang institution was closely connected with Buddhist Maitreya (Mireuk) belief.

+The term “Yonghwa” (Dragon Flower) derives from the belief that Maitreya, the future Buddha, will descend into the human world in a later age and, beneath the Yonghwa Tree (Dragon Flower Tree), preach the Dharma three times to those who have karmic connections with him.
+The term “Hyangdo” refers to a Buddhist devotional association.
+Thus, Yonghwa Hyangdo can be understood as “a group that follows Maitreya,” implying that Kim Yusin, the Hwarang leader, was regarded as Maitreya incarnate descending from Tusita Heaven (兜率天).
+The idea that a Hwarang was an incarnation of Maitreya can be inferred from sources such as the Mireuk Seonhwa (Maitreya Immortal Flower) legend from the reign of King Jinji, as well as the birth legend of Jukjirang (竹旨郎), in which Maitreya also appears.
 Many passages use expressions like Hwarang nangdo (花郞郎徒), suggesting that all these titles were interrelated and associated with the Hwarang system.